 - How is the Housing Market?
 There is still quite a bit of debate about whether housing prices have actually are still low.
 Even if home selling prices are still low most experts are predicting very slow appreciation over the next few years.
 This means that unless you are planning on owning your home for more than five years there is some question about whether you will actually get your money back from your home when you sell.
 Factor in that interest rates are expected to rise in the future and there is quite a bit of gambling if you plan to buy a home in Orlando right now.

 - How much down?
 The days of no money down when buying a home are long gone.
 If you plan to buy a house in Orlando expect the bank to require at least 20% of the purchase price when you close.
 This is a significant amount of money.
 Renting an apartment in Orlando gives you a great place to stay while you save for that massive down payment.

 There are significant financial and time advantages to renting an apartment in Orlando rather than buying a house.
 Because rent in an apartment is fixed over a 12-month period, with maintenance and perks like a pool or fitness center included, apartments can be easier to budget for than a new home purchase.
-Additionally, many renters find that they can afford in-home luxuries in an apartment such as granite countertops, stainless steel appliances, and wood-inspired flooring that they may not have been able to find in a new home in their potential price range.
+Additionally, many renters find that they can afford luxury apartments in Orlando with features such as granite countertops, stainless steel appliances, and wood-inspired flooring that they may not have been able to find in a new home in their potential price range.
 Renting an apartment in Orlando gives you a great place to live where you can save and invest the money needed for a future home purchase when you are ready to do so.

 « Return to Relocation Guide